RetroTournaments/nesceptor/README.md

 ### Why USB

-USB is simple and well supported, will allow for communication and power delivery.
+USB is simple and well supported, people probably already have a ton of cables.
+This will allow for communication and power delivery.
-Ethernet is not necessary in this application because the nesbox mini pc will handle that.
+Ethernet is not necessary in this application because the nesbox mini pc will handle that, and would introduce some additional complications when it comes to networking.
-Wifi for communication is expected to be unreliable - although this is unclear.
+Wifi for communication is expected to be unreliable - although this is unknown.

 ## Dev Instructions

-### Hardware development
+### Hardware Design / Development

 Install [KiCad](https://www.kicad.org/) for schematics / pcb design / etc.
 On my Ubuntu based machines I just use `snap install kicad`, even though I dislike snap - this got me `kicad 9.0.1` last time.
 I'm using KiCad because it's free, and this is an open source project.

+### Firmware development

+Under construction.

+### Ordering instructions

+Under construction.